MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

 >
 > Select the **Production BOM** option if you want to use a phantom production BOM on the line.
 >
 > Phantom production BOMs serve for structuring products.
-This production BOM type never leads to a finished product, but is used exclusively for determining the dependent demand.
+This production BOM type never leads to a finished product but is used exclusively for determining the dependent demand.
 Phantom production BOMs do not have their own item master data.

-## <a name="quantity-calculation-formula-on-production-boms"></a>Quantity Calculation Formula on Production BOMs
+## <a name="quantity-calculation-formula-on-production-boms"></a>Quantity calculation formula on production BOMs

-The quantity is calculated taking into consideration different dimensions which are also entered on the production BOM lines.
+The quantity is calculated taking into consideration different dimensions that are also entered on the production BOM lines.
 The dimensions refer to an order unit of the respective item.
-The length, width, depth and weight can be entered as dimensions.
+The length, width, depth, and weight can be entered as dimensions.

-The Calculation Formula, Length, Width, Depth and Weight columns are not displayed, because they are only used by some users.
+The Calculation Formula, Length, Width, Depth, and Weight columns are not displayed, because they are only used by some users.
 If you wish to use the calculation of the quantity, you must first display these columns.

 The relation of the individual components is defined by the calculation formula.
 The following possibilities are available as a calculation formula: